-ALERT LEVEL 4 – Property Inspections can be deferred
+Alert Level 3 or 4 – Property inspections to be deferred

-Once we come out of alert level 4 and if a tenant remains isolated in the dwelling, you should:
+However, if a tenant remains isolated in the rental property, you should:

-- contact the tenant by phone-call or email leading up the deferred or scheduled inspection, and
+- Contact the tenant by phone-call or email leading up to the deferred or scheduled inspection, and

-- if the tenant at the property is self-isolating or sick, then the inspection should wait until after the tenant has been cleared by a health professional.
+- If the tenant is self-isolating or sick, then defer the inspection until the tenant has been cleared by a health professional.